 Before creating pulse profiles, we filtered the event files by energy so that the NuSTAR data probed the hard pulsar beam emission (8-60 keV) and the XMM-Newton data captured the soft reprocessed emission (0.5-1 keV).
-We created energy resolved pulse profiles using the folding technique in the FTOOL efold, which folds the light curve of each observation by the best period for that observation (see Figure 4).
+We created energyresolved pulse profiles using the folding technique in the FTOOL efold, which folds the light curve of each observation by the best period for that observation (see Figure 4).
 We used 20 bins per phase for these pulse profiles.

 We found that the Monte Carlo error analysis that we employed for LMC X-4 was not practical for determining uncertainties in the SMC X-1 spin period because of the timing resolution needed to evaluate the ~0.7 s period.
-To make the analysis less computationally expensive, we employed the epoch folding technique found in the HEN-DRICS software (Bachetti 2015) tool folding_search.
+To make the analysis less computationally expensive, we employed the epoch folding technique found in the HENDRICS software (Bachetti 2015) tool folding_search.
 This epoch folding tool searches the spin frequency and frequency first derivative simultaneously and returns a distribution of Z_4^2 statistics (Buccheri et al. 1983).
-To estimate the 1σ level uncertainty, we fitted this distribution 2-dimensional Gaussian using the Astropy model Gaussian2D and a Levenberg-Marquardt least squares fitting routine.
+To estimate the 1σ level uncertainty, we fitted this distribution with a two-dimensional Gaussian